 - Bake in the middle of the oven for approx. 30-40 minutes until the pastry is starting to brown.

-- On a small plate pour ¼ cup rum sauce onto the centre of the plate.
+- Plating On a small plate pour 1/4 cup rum sauce onto the center of the plate.
 Place an apple rose on top of the caramel and dust with icing sugar.
 Serve warm or at room temperature.